Lens Mounts

 All lens mounts share a common filter plate, where a 58mm screw-type filter can be optionally installed, between the lens and the sensor (re-shimming required).
 Lens mounts are positioned directionally to the camera by a pair of locator pins on the back side of each mount.

-When installing a filter, the back-focus may need to be re-checked and adjusted.
+When installing an internal filter, the back-focus may need to be re-checked and adjusted.

-Filters cannot be used when if installing a C-mount lens
+Internal filters cannot be used if installing a C-mount lens.

 Changing Mounts